 Computer Information Systems, '17

-A familiar face around campus, South American international student Paolo Loli is best known for his software and computer skills.
-Both an active and involved student at the university, the Computer Information Systems major has found his home away from home.
+A familiar face around campus, South American international alumni Paolo Loli was best known for his software and computer skills.
+Both an active and involved student in his time at the University, the Computer Information Systems major found his home away from home.

 After spotting Castleton tucked away in the corner of his local college fair, the Lima, Peru, native knew the change of scenery, close-knit feel of a small town and relationship-based education Castleton offered was the perfect fit.
 Following a brief conversation with Castleton representative and Spanish Professor Ana Alexander, and sifting through the sea of other schools at the fair, he was sure of his decision to attend.

 “Woodruff to me looked like a Castle,” said Loli, “Now I walk around campus and I almost know everyone.
 We are growing and I feel like a part of the growth on this campus.”

-“He has a strong work ethic and a great personality and he is just a pleasure to work with,” said Gale Malinowski, Chief Technology Officer of the IT department, who has worked closely with Loli since his freshman year.
+“He has a strong work ethic and a great personality and he is just a pleasure to work with,” said Gayle Malinowski, Chief Technology Officer in the IT department, who has worked closely with Loli since his freshman year.

 His professors feel a similar sense of pride while watching Loli exceed both in and out of the classroom.